Friday, May 28, 2021

 But wait, you ask, how can you regulate feed algorithms?
 On what basis?
 There's some very obvious ones.
 First, these ideas are applicable to all Artificial Intelligence algorithms that interact with humans.
 It's way past time to control these amoral capitalistic killer robots that rob you of your attention, your money and your health.

 1. It's not okay for an AI algorithm to be biased by race, religion or any other category protected by law.
-The AI algorithm must prove it is unbiased before it's predictions are used.
+The AI algorithm must prove it is unbiased before its predictions are used.
 It's the law.
 We need to enforce it.

 2. You should not be allowed to practice medicine without a license.
 These AI algorithms have more affect on your life than prescription drugs.
 They should be regulated as prescriptions drugs.
 You should not be allowed to apply these recommendations unless your physician agrees that they are beneficial to you.
 No more letting the Social Networks prescribe dangerous medicine.